AIMYII/Amiiyah-s-Studio-JE-/README.md

 An optional mod will be available for custom entities, attributes, or abilities.
 The mod is designed for Forge 1.21.1 and up, but is **not required** — the data and resource packs work in vanilla Minecraft.

+Tutorial:

+Tools:
+- https://github.com/Mojang/bedrock-samples/tree/main/resource_pack/animations - the animation folder, since it has the files that we can change.
+- MCreator: https://mcreator.net/.
+Optional, but for making the RP and DPs.
+- Blockbench: https://www.blockbench.net/, for making the custom player animations.